ForgeSDLC

 7. Assay Gate flow

-8. Versona challenge flow
+8. Versona flow (sessions and discipline work)

 9. Cross-phase mapping (A–F) in one iteration